flatcar-archive/flatcar-docs/docs/installing/community-platforms/rackspace.md

 Mounting Cloud Block Storage can be done with a mount unit, but should not be included in cloud-config unless the disk is present on the first boot.

-For more general information, check out [mounting storage on Flatcar Container Linux](mounting-storage).
+For more general information, check out [mounting storage on Flatcar Container Linux][mounting-storage].

 ## Launch with Nova